-The Curation and Experience Department is responsible for sharing and making accessible our Island's heritage through JH visitor sites, events programme, education service, exhibitions and outreach.
+The Curation and Experience Department is responsible for sharing and making accessible our Island's heritage through the visitor sites, events programme, education service, exhibitions and outreach.

-The team is responsible for the day to day running and marketing of JH visitor sites as well as planning new exhibits and a programme of events and activities and the promotion of Jerriais.
-The outreach, volunteer, access and education teams work closely with the community and partners to ensure heritage is available to a wide range of people, particularly those groups who might otherwise find it difficult to access.
+The team is responsible for the day-to-day running and marketing of the visitor sites, as well as planning new exhibits and a programme of events and activities and the promotion of Jèrriais.
+The Outreach, Volunteer, Access and Education teams work closely with the community and partners to ensure heritage is available to a wide range of people, particularly those groups who might otherwise find it difficult to access.